peach-xiao/EMRT/README.md

 ## Introduction

-This repository is a PaddlePaddle implementation for our Transactions on Geoscience and Remote Sensing (IEEE TGRS) [[paper]](https://ieeexplore.ieee.org/document/10066301).
+This repository is a PaddlePaddle implementation for our IEEE Transactions on Geoscience and Remote Sensing (IEEE TGRS) [[paper]](https://ieeexplore.ieee.org/document/10066301).

 ![14](https://user-images.githubusercontent.com/40911688/229135665-8b2e32e1-1880-48b2-a6eb-c60d0ef76905.png)